-A housing unit located outside or within the floodplain in an AHUS with an estimated cost of repair greater than \$60,000 or 50% of the current assessed value of the housing unit, whichever is less, may be offered a relocation award.
-Due to the unique circumstances related to demolishing a single housing unit in an AHUS, relocation awards will be considered on a case-by-case basis.
+A housing unit located in an AHUS within the floodplain or in a high-risk area with an estimated cost of repair greater than \$60,000 or 50% of the current assessed value of the housing unit, whichever is less, or with site conditions that pose a risk to the safety of the household, may be offered a relocation award.
+Due to the unique circumstances related to demolishing a single housing unit in an AHUS, relocation awards will be considered on a case-by-case basis for units located within or outside the floodplain.

 Under typical circumstances, for an applicant to receive a relocation award, the applicant must agree to transfer ownership of the hurricane-damaged property to PRDOH.
 The existing, hurricane-damaged structure will be demolished in its entirety and the hurricane-damaged property will be acquired and maintained as described in the Voluntary Acquisition of Hurricane-Damaged Property section, contained herein.
-However, demolition of a single unit in an AHUS may not be possible.
+However, demolition of a single unit in an AHUS may not always be possible.